 The FCC has also tried to ensure that consumers can effectively block calls and text messages that they do not wish to receive, using authority provided by Congress in the Telephone Consumer Protection Act (TCPA).
-Among other things, in June 2015 the FCC attempted to strengthen restrictions on the practice of robocalling using automatic telephone dialling systems (i.e., autodiallers) by issuing a series of declaratory rulings.
-Among other things, the FCC ruled that a device is an impermissible autodialler if it had either the present ability or potential future ability to be used to store or produce telephone numbers.
+Among other things, in June 2015 the FCC attempted to strengthen restrictions on the practice of robocalling using automatic telephone dialling systems (i.e., 'autodiallers') by issuing a series of declaratory rulings.
+Among other things, the FCC ruled that a device is an impermissible autodialler if it had either the current ability or potential future ability to be used to store or produce telephone numbers to be called, using a random or sequential number generator, and to dial such numbers.
 Numerous parties sought review of this ruling in the US Court of Appeals for the District of Columbia Circuit, arguing, among other things, that the FCC's action actually obfuscates matters and unreasonably expands the reach of the TCPA, because, for example, a smartphone could be classified as an impermissible autodialler simply because it could use an autodialling application.
-In March 2018, the Court struck down the FCC's autodialler ruling and other aspects of the 2015 order, and in May 2018, the FCC opened a new proceeding to consider reforms to its implementation of the TCPA in light of the Court's ruling.
+In March 2018, the Court struck down the FCC's autodialler ruling and other aspects of the 2015 order.
+Despite having opened a new proceeding to consider reforms to its implementation of the TCPA in light of the Court's ruling in May 2018, the FCC has yet to provide clarity on these issues.
+Over the course of late 2019 and early 2020, two challenges to the TCPA reached the US Supreme Court.
+Although it rejected a First Amendment challenge to the statute in July 2020, the Court resolved a longstanding dispute concerning the proper interpretation of the term autodialler in April 2021 by construing the term narrowly to include only devices that have the ability to store or produce telephone numbers using a random or sequential number generator.